scottgal/mostlylucid.dse/code_evolver/STABILIZATION_DAY_SUMMARY.md

 ## Overview

-Major stabilization effort implementing comprehensive testing and optimization infrastructure for the Code Evolver ecosystem.
+Major stabilization effort implementing comprehensive testing and optimization infrastructure for the mostlylucid DiSE ecosystem.
 All tools now have testing and continuous improvement capabilities.

 ---